 As far as Premiere Pro is concerned, the file has an unsupported compression type, so Premiere Pro can’t import the clip.
 This is weird, considering all the clips before and after that one clip imported simply fine.

-I checked Adobe’s helpOpens in a new tab. and support communityOpens in a new tab. pages and this is a well know problem.
+I checked Adobe’s help and support community pages and this is a well know problem.

 To solve the “The file has an unsupported compression type” issue in Premiere Pro try the following fixes:

-• Delete or rename the media cache folder
+- Delete or rename the media cache folder

-• Move the clip to another folder
+- Move the clip to another folder

-• Change the clip’s file extension
+- Change the clip’s file extension

-• Re-encode the video clip
+- Re-encode the video clip

 Most people seem to agree that all these solutions work, but not all the time and for everyone.
 That has also been my experience.
 Three of the four fixes allowed me to import my rogue video clip.
 Even so, I’ll include all the fixes since what didn’t work for me might work for you.